Skip to content

 November 13, 2017 by Hilary

 Lucky Thirteen, on a Monday the 13th, of the HTTP Status Coop series is 500 Internal Server Error!
 And no, I didn’t plan it that way!
-A generic error message, given when an unexpected condition was encountered and no more specific message is suitable. via Wikipedia For the entire HTTP Status Coop series that’s been released …
+A generic error message, …

 Continue Reading